 The government publishes regular stats on how many people pass and fail their driving tests.
 Between January to March 2022, for example, the pass rate is 47.1%.

 We estimate that it costs more than £1,200 to learn to drive, assuming you pass first time.
 So it’s worth your while getting it done right rather than rushing the process.

 If you want to boost your chances, there are a few tips you can follow to pass your test first time.

 What should you do if you’ve failed your driving test?

 If you’ve failed a driving test, don’t worry – you’re far from alone.

 There are a number of things you can do to help overcome any failure and improve your chances of passing next time.
+For example:

-For example, you might benefit from a different driving instructor.
+Think about whether you'd benefit from a different driving instructor.

 If you think there’s a good chance of passing your test the next time around, you might want to rebook your test as soon as possible.

-However, if your failure has affected your confidence, it might be an idea to pencil in some further lessons before rebooking your test.
+If your failure has affected your confidence, it might be an idea to pencil in some further lessons before rebooking your test.
 Or you could try taking an intensive driving course.